MicrosoftDocs/OfficeDocs-DeployOffice/office/ltsc/2024/overview.md

 Enterprise administrators can download and deploy Office LTSC 2024 to users within their organization.
 The following volume licensed Office products are available for devices running Windows:

+- Office LTSC:
-- Office LTSC Professional Plus 2024
+  - Professional Plus 2024
-- Office LTSC Standard 2024
+  - Standard 2024
+- Project:
-- Project Professional 2024
+  - Professional 2024
-- Project Standard 2024
+  - Standard 2024
+- Visio LTSC:
-- Visio LTSC Professional 2024
+  - Professional 2024
-- Visio LTSC Standard 2024
+  - Standard 2024

 > [!NOTE]
 > These Office products use Click-to-Run as the installation technology, rather than Windows Installer (MSI).
 However, activation methods, such as using Key Management Service (KMS), remain unchanged.